John Hack: Head Coach, Wide Receivers:

 Coach continued his playing career at William Paterson.
 He is very proud to be a part of the 2016 team that snapped a 22 game losing streak to instate rival Montclair State.

-Stephen enters his first season with the Crusaders on the sideline and he will be responsible for the Running Backs, a position which he starred at while at Morris Catholic.
+In 2021, Coach Lahoe enters his second season with the Crusaders on the sideline and remains responsible for the Running Backs, a position which he starred at while at Morris Catholic.
 He will also assist with Linebackers.
 Coach Lahoe brings passion, devotion, pride, and a selfless attitude to our staff.
+Coach Lahoe did an outstanding job as a rookie coach in 2020!
 Coach continues to live in Whippany.

 John Hack, Sr.: Volunteer Assistant to the Coaching Staff: